-In the 2020 Fifth Special Session, the Minnesota Legislature and Governor approved funding in the Capital Budget Bill for the State Capital Projects Grants-in-Aid County and Local Preservation grants program administered by the Minnesota Historical Society.
-The language from the 2020 Capital Budget Bill is cited below:
+In the 2023 Session, the Minnesota Legislature and Governor approved funding in the Capital Budget Bill for the State Capital Projects Grants-in-Aid County and Local Preservation grants program administered by the Minnesota Historical Society.
+The requirements of this capital projects grants program differs from the Society's State Grants-in-Aid Program which has been assisting local historic preservation projects since it was authorized in 1969.
+The language from the 2023 Capital Budget Bill is cited below:

-Laws of Minnesota, 2020, Fifth Special Session, Chapter 3, Section 24, MINNESOTA HISTORICAL SOCIETY: County and Local Preservation Grants \$750,000
+Laws of Minnesota, 2023, Chapter 72, Section 25, MINNESOTA HISTORICAL SOCIETY:

+County and Local Preservation Grants